 |The power of positive thinking||The power of full engagement.|

 The authors coached top-level athletes for 30 years, which enabled them to acquire solid experience and gave them ample time to test their method.
-In particular, they coached players from the world of tennis such as Pete Sampras, Jim Courier, Arantxa Sanchez-Vicario, Sergi Bruguera and Monica Seles.
+In particular, they coached players from the world of tennis such as Pete Sampras, Jim Courier, Arantxa Sanchez-Vicario, Sergi Bruguera, and Monica Seles.
 Their work with athletes was unique in that they never worked on the athletes’ technique or expertise.

 They focused solely on energy management to help them to be more efficient in their sport.
 The excellent results they obtained led them to become known and to apply the principles of their coaching to the world of business.
-Curiously enough, they realised that the demands of professional life were in general more severe than for high-level athletes.
+Curiously enough, they realized that the demands of professional life were in general more severe than for high-level athletes.
 In fact, athletes spend approximately 90% of their time training to achieve a performance in the remaining 10%, while professional life demands that we have to be constantly alert.